sensorium/Mozzi/learn/output/index.markdown

 Simply put, using pulse width modulation (PWM), if you want 12 bits of output resolution, i.e. 4096 distrinc signal levels, a digital output pin will have to be held high (or low) for up to that many CPU cycles, so this will generally require a clock on the order of at least 100 Mhz in oder to push the carrier frequency outside the audible range.
-See configuration options `MOZZI_PWM_RATE`, and `M̀OZZI_AUDIO_BITS`, or `MOZZI_PDM_RESOLUTION` if you want to tweak this tradeoff.{: .notice--info}
+See configuration options `MOZZI_PWM_RATE`, and `M̀OZZI_AUDIO_BITS`, or `MOZZI_PDM_RESOLUTION` if you want to tweak this tradeoff.
+{: .notice--info}

-Many thanks to Andrew McPherson, who sent a schematic and equation for a twin-T notch filter which he used successfully to remove the offending 16768 Hz frequency.
+Many thanks to Andrew McPherson, who sent a schematic and equation for a twin-T notch filter which he used successfully to remove the offending 16384 Hz frequency.

 ![Twin-T Notch Filter](https://farm9.staticflickr.com/8470/8124196839_6f3e506525.jpg)
 ![equation](https://farm9.staticflickr.com/8472/8124196815_6c02f4fb86.jpg)